Dirt 5

-Dirt 5 is a simcade racing video game developed and published by Codemasters.
-The game was released for PlayStation 4, Windows, and Xbox One on 6 November 2020, for Xbox Series X/S on 10 November, and for PlayStation 5 on 12 November (for North America, Oceania, Japan, and South Korea) and 19 November (for most other regions), for Stadia on 24 March 2021, and for Luna on 15 July 2021.
+Dirt 5 (stylised as DIRT 5) is a racing video game developed and published by Codemasters.
+The game was released for PlayStation 4, Windows, and Xbox One on 6 November 2020, for Xbox Series X/S on 10 November, and for PlayStation 5 on 12 November (for North America, Oceania, Japan, and South Korea) and 19 November (for most other regions), for Stadia on 29 March 2021, and for Luna on 15 July 2021.
 It was the last video game released by Codemasters as a publisher before being acquired by Electronic Arts (EA) on 18 February 2021.

 Gameplay

-Dirt 5 is a racing game focused on off-road racing.
+Dirt 5, like its predecessors, is a racing game focused on off-road racing.
 Disciplines within the game include rallycross, ice racing, Stadium Super Trucks and off-road buggies.
 Players can compete in events in a wide range of locations, namely Arizona, Brazil, China, Greece, Italy, Morocco, Nepal, New York City, Norway and South Africa.
 The game includes a dynamic weather system and seasons, which affect the racing; for example, the player can only compete in ice racing events in New York during winter months.
 A four-player splitscreen system is also introduced into the game.

 Dirt 5 also features a narrative-focused career mode that pits the player character against a rival driver called Bruno Durand (voiced by Nolan North) in a series of championships.
 The player also has a mentor called Alex “AJ” Janiček (voiced by Troy Baker) who provides them with advice throughout their career.
 The game was also not to feature a cinematic replay.
 Instead, the game would follow in a series of podcasts by Donut Media that follows the storyline.